A Deeper Look into Convolutions via Eigenvalue-based Pruning: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we study matrix characteristics for pruning in an attempt to answer the question: what is an expert kernel?
-In this pursuit, we found that (1) spectral norm is a more robust heuristic (in the sense that it better preserves generalization accuracy) than the average absolute weight for pruning, (2) one can use spectral radius of a kernel as a useful heuristic for pruning and push the compression ratio by discarding the complex parts of the eigenvalues while preserving the recognition performance, (3) a kernel can be essential whether it is full-rank or not, (4) theoretical pruning heuristics may not hold in practice due to numerical instabilities born out of dealing with very small numbers, (5) datasets have a significant footprint in the activity map (active parameter distribution across layers after pruning) of a model family in a homogeneous $L_1$ regularization (each layer has the same regularization penalty), (6) the gap between the smallest and the largest eigenvalue of a kernel starts to increase after the first drop in the learning rate which resulted in a divergence of compression scores achieved by minimum and maximum absolute eigenvalue based pruning heuristics.
-With these in mind, we leave extensive study on neural activity through layers, two stages of eigenvalue distributions and their connection to the learning rate for future research.
+In this work, we study matrix characteristics of kernels for pruning convolutional neural networks in an attempt to answer the question: how can we characterize or identify expert kernels -- the kernels, which degrades generalization when removed?
+In this pursuit, based on a comprehensive set of experiments, we found that

+\begin{enumerate} \item Spectral norm is a more robust heuristic (in the sense that it better preserves generalization accuracy) than the average absolute weight for pruning. \item A kernel can be expert whether it is full-rank or not. \item Theoretical pruning heuristics may not hold in practice due to numerical instabilities born out of dealing with very small numbers. \item Datasets have a significant footprint in the activity map (active parameter distribution across layers after pruning) of a model family in a homogeneous $L_1$ regularization (each layer has the same regularization penalty). \item The smallest absolute eigenvalue of a kernel cannot be used to mark expert kernels.
+We provide an observation to show this where the gap between the smallest and the largest starts to increase after the first drop in the learning rate which results in a divergence of pruning performances achieved by minimum and maximum absolute eigenvalue based pruning heuristics. \end{enumerate}